Luis Arraez Player Props: Marlins vs. Yankees

-Luis Arraez -- with a slugging percentage of .341 in his past 10 games (including zero homers) -- will be in action for the Miami Marlins against the New York Yankees, with Randy Vasquez on the mound, on August 11 at 6:40 PM ET.
+The Miami Marlins, including Luis Arraez (.220 batting average in his past 10 games), take on starting pitcher Michael King and the New York Yankees at LoanDepot park, Saturday at 4:10 PM ET.

-In his last game he had a one-hit performance (1-for-4) against the Reds.
+In his previous game he had a hitless performance (0-for-4) against the Yankees.

 Luis Arraez Game Info & Props vs. the Yankees